Dapacruz/VMware.VimAutomation.Custom/README.md

 Pings addresses from each provided VMkernel port of VMHosts provided

 **Get-VMHostCpuRatio**
-Calculate the virtual to physical CPU ratio of VMHosts provided
+Calculates the virtual to physical CPU ratio of VMHosts provided

 **Get-VMHostNetworkCdpInfo**
 Displays the CDP info for each vmnic of VMHosts provided

+**Get-VMCpuReadyPercent**
+Calculates the CPU ready percent average of virtual machines provided

 Installation
 --------------